Welcome to my review of Swag Pay!

 Is Swag Pay legit?

 I know this part is the most powerful.
-As a matter of fact, I believe this is the part of the article that you were waiting for.
+I believe this is the part of the article that you were waiting for.
 To give you accurate information and review, we run several tests of the site to make sure the site offers quality services.

 It’s not obvious for a legit site to accept your false information.
 This is the first test that I conducted.
-As a matter of fact, I tried to check whether the site can send a confirmation message on my email when I was registering.
+I tried to check whether the site can send a confirmation message on my email when I was registering.

 The second thing I did is to use a fake mobile number and a fake name.
 The company still didn’t notice anything and that’s why am convinced there’s something fishy about it.